centreon/centreon-documentation/versioned_docs/version-23.10/integrations/data-analytics/sc-canopsis-events.md

 #### Request app-info route

-This command verifies that the **app-info** route is accessible and returns the Canopsis host information.
+This command checks that the **app-info** route is accessible and returns information about the Canopsis host.

 1. Log in to the server that you configured to send events to Canopsis (your central server, a remote server or a poller).